 Have you ever had impossibly high expectations influence your performance at work?
-Have you been motivated by techniques such as discipline, punishments, or fear and threats?
-Or perhaps worst of all, have you ever been micromanaged?
+Have you been motivated by management techniques such as discipline, punishments, or threats?
+Or, perhaps worst of all, have you ever been micromanaged?

-These are the tactics of a traditional leadership style.
-Alternatively known as directive or command-and-control leadership which has roots in the industrial revolution.
-As author and organizational development expert Peter Block writes in his bestselling classic Stewardship, this dated model enabled businesses to “hire, train, monitor, corral expertise, and deploy people best when [organizations had] a pool of homogenous resources to draw from.”
+These are the tactics of a traditional leadership style—also known as directive or command-and-control leadership—which has roots in the industrial revolution.
+As author and organizational development expert Peter Block writes in his best-selling book Stewardship, this dated model enabled businesses to “hire, train, monitor, corral expertise, and deploy people best when [organizations had] a pool of homogenous resources to draw from.”

 In these systems, Block says, consistency and control were achieved through coercion and dominance.
 Organizations were set up as pyramids in which power was distributed linearly from a small, select number of people at the top who controlled the majority of people positioned at the bottom.
 This top-down style of leadership was inherently hierarchical.
 Each leader was vested power and authority over those below them.
-These leaders often ruled with compulsion, force, control, secrecy—and when necessary, with physical, psychological, and/or economic violence.
+These leaders often ruled with compulsion, force, control, secrecy, and—when necessary—physical, psychological, and/or economic violence.
 Thus, the tenets of traditional leadership as we know it were established.

 The good news?
-There’s a better way to lead, even if it has been slow to catch on.
-Here at Berrett Koehler, we call it the new paradigm of leadership—a theme that has been core our mission since our founding in 1992.
+There’s a better way to lead, even if it’s been slow to catch on.
+Here at Berrett-Koehler Publishers, we call it the “new paradigm of leadership,” and it’s a theme that has been core to our mission since our founding in 1992.

-Below, we expand on several key differences between the traditional and progressive model of leadership, relying greatly on Peter Block’s vision of Stewardship.
+Below, based largely on Block’s vision in Stewardship, we expand on several key differences between traditional and progressive models of leadership.

 Class Systems vs. Egalitarian Structures

 Progressive leadership models often seek to abolish class systems common to traditional leadership models.
 This means that everyone, regardless of rank or position, is subject to the same rules of behavior, processes for getting things done, and reward systems.
-Contrast that to a traditional model based on a class system: groups at the top are generally given vast advantages over other groups, with executives rewarded as much as possible and everyone else rewarded as little as possible.
+Contrast this with a traditional model based on a class system: Groups at the top are generally given vast advantages over other groups, with executives rewarded as much as possible and everyone else rewarded as little as possible.

 Information Restricted vs. Information Shared